domen111/Computer-Vision-Project/index.md

 - The rest of the variables control the smoothness of the comparison and we set them to a suggested value in the OpenCV document.

-### D. CNN Structure
+### D. *CNN Structure*

 We use convolutional neural network (CNN) model to infer the relationship between input images and the object orientation.
 There are multiple ways to represent object orientations, including rotation matrix, Euler angle, and quaternion.
-Since rotation matrix has 9 paramters with many constraints (orthonormal matrix), and Euler angles has the singularity problem, we use the quaternions, which use four numbers to represent the object pose, with Euclidean norm equaling to 1 as the only constraint.
+Since rotation matrix has 9 parameters with many constraints (orthonormal matrix), and Euler angles have the singularity problem, we use the quaternions, which use four numbers to represent the object pose, with Euclidean norm equaling to 1 as the only constraint.

 For our dataset, we only collected 198 images and we did not rotate the object along the X-axis of the global frame.
 But, since we have aligned the camera frame to the global frame, the effect of rotating the image (along the X-axis of the camera frame) is almost equivalent to rotating the object along the X-axis of the global frame.
 So, we augment our dataset by rotating each original image in the dataset by specific angles (20, 40, ..., 340 deg), and then we can get 18 times larger data set.